wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.6.4 =
+= 1.6.5 =
-Updated the spam filters.
+Upgraded the code for the spam counter widget, increased required WordPress version to 3.7, improved/updated the spam filters, and various other updates.
 Please see Changelog for details.

 == Other Notes ==